Sweeping up Zeta: Presweeping and Its Inverse

-We now compute the modular sweep of $\w$ by sorting by levels, reading $\w$ from right to left.
-Placing letters with the same level in a block, we obtain the corresponding partitioned word $\uu^*:=\swp(\w)$ in $\Am^*$:
+\begin{example} As in \Cref{ex:zeta_intro}, let $m=5$, $N=7$, and $\w = 3113214 \in \Am.$ We compute the modular levels of a word $\w \in A$ by summing the initial letters of $\w$ modulo $m$ (below, left).
+We compute the modular presweep of $\w$ by sorting by levels, reading $\w$ from right to left.
+Placing letters with the same level in a block, we obtain the corresponding partitioned word $\uu^*:=\swp(\w)$ in $\Am^*$ (below, right).

+\end{example} \begin{example} To further illustrate our algorithms in the case that $|\w|_m\neq 0$, we will use the running example of the word $\w = 2314341 \in \Am$ for $m=5$ and $N=7$.
+In the same way as~\Cref{ex:zeta}, we have

 \end{example}